-VINdependents who have not yet fulfilled their six-bottle annual commitment are invited to choose between three pre-configured shipments: one all-reds, one all-whites and one mixed.
-You are of course welcome to configure your own shipment using our online order form.
+VINdependents who have not yet fulfilled their six-bottle annual commitment are invited to choose between three pre-configured shipments by December 7th (if no selection is made classic shipment will be shipped the week of 12/12): one all-reds, one all-whites and one mixed.
+They are also of course welcome to configure their own shipment using our online order form.
 The preconfigured options are:

-To receive default mixed shipment, you need do nothing.
-If you prefer a different pre-configured shipment or a different ship date, contact Wine Club Director Nicole Getty at 805.237.1231 x39 or email@example.com.
-If you wish to configure your own shipment, contact us or order online.
+To receive the default mixed shipment, members need do nothing.
+Those who prefer a different pre-configured shipment or a different ship date should contact the wine club team at 805.237.1231 x36 or email@example.com.

-Contact Wine Club Director Nicole Getty at 805.237.1231 x39 or firstname.lastname@example.org if you have any questions about your shipment or membership.
+Contact the wine club team at 805.237.1231 x36 or firstname.lastname@example.org if you have any questions about shipments or membership.

 We’re excited to be returning to the Mediterranean in the summer of 2017 to host a Rhone River cruise aboard the wonderful Uniworld ship S.S.
 Catherine.
 Partner Jason Haas, with his wife Meghan, and Executive Winemaker Neil Collins, with his wife Marci, will host this 8-day cruise from Avignon to Lyon.
 For all the details, and to book, visit our travel partners' Web site at foodandwinetrails.com/tablascreek2017 or call Food & Wine Trails at (800) 367-5348.
 We hope that you will join us!

 In Antonio Galloni's Vinous (Sept.
 2016) 28 Tablas wines topped 90 points, including 2014 Esprit Blanc (93), 2013 Panoplie (95), 2014 Patelin de Tablas (91) and 2014 En Gobelet (93).
 Read the review » More press »

 Each month we feature one item that we think is showing particularly well at a 10% discount.
 February's feature is our 2014 Full Circle Pinot Noir.
 Details »